Disjointness with all minimal systems under group actions: Introduction

 {\bf Organization of the paper}.
 In Section 2, we give some basic definitions and lemmas.
 In Section 3, we give some equivalent characterizations of transitive $G$-systems to be disjoint with all minimal $G$-systems using $m$-sets and dense orbit sets.
-In Section 4, we prove Theorem \ref{thmA} assuming Proposition \ref{m-set} and as an application we give a new proof of that Bernoulli shift of a countable group $G$ is disjoint with any minimal $G$-systems.
+In Section 4, we prove Theorem \ref{thmA} assuming Proposition \ref{m-set}.
 In Section 5, we prove Theorem \ref{thmC}.
 Finally, we show Proposition \ref{m-set} and Theorem \ref{thmB}.